blueheron786/cpu_llm/README.md

 # CPU LLM

-## :warning: Highly experimental :warning
+## :warning: Highly experimental :warning:

 LLM built from the ground-up to use CPUs (multiple threads) and CPU RAM instead of GPUs and GPU RAM.